Using Microsoft OneDrive

 Office 365 and OneDrive Overview

-GNTC uses Microsoft Office 365 (i.e. O365) to provide web-based student email and document management, which includes the standard Office 2016 applications Word, Excel, PowerPoint, Outlook (Mail), and OneNote, as well as other apps/services, such as OneDrive for Business.
-You will see these apps when you sign in to the Microsoft Online portal at https://login.microsoftonline.com.
+GNTC uses Microsoft Office 365 (i.e. O365) to provide web-based student email and document management, which includes the standard Office applications Word, Excel, PowerPoint, Outlook (Mail), and OneNote, as well as other apps/services, such as OneDrive for Business.
+You will see these apps when you sign in to the Microsoft Online portal.
 Login credentials will be your GNTC student or faculty/staff account.
-If you also have a PERSONAL O365 account, do not use it as you will be limited in storage and functionality.
+If you also have a personal O365 account, do not use it as you will be limited in storage and functionality.

-It is IMPORTANT to note that online versions of Word, Excel, Powerpoint, etc., do not include all of the functionality that is present in the locally installed version of Office 2016.
-For this reason, GNTC lab computers and Horizon VDI desktop environments will continue to have the latest Office Suite of products locally installed, ensuring complete functionality, and provide the best match for lab exercises found in computer courseware textbooks.
+It is important to note that online versions of Word, Excel, PowerPoint, etc., do not include all of the functionality that is present in the locally installed version of Office.
+For this reason, GNTC lab computers and Horizon VDI desktop environments will continue to have the latest Office Suite of products locally installed, ensuring complete functionality, and providing the best match for lab exercises found in computer courseware textbooks.

-Please do NOT attempt to install the Office 2016 applications from O365 on any GNTC computer, even though there is a button in O365 for doing so; doing this will create unnecessary bottlenecks and slowness issues as Office 2016 will already be installed by the GNTC Technology Services Department.
+Please do not attempt to install the Office applications from O365 on any GNTC computer, even though there is a button in O365 for doing so; doing this will create unnecessary bottlenecks and slowness issues as Office will already be installed by the GNTC Technology Services Department.